Apply will be unavailable from 07:00 - 11:00 (UK time) on Saturday 30 July, due to maintenance.

 Enter either 'Pending' or 'Completed'.

 Access to HE qualifications are now divided into units, rather than modules.
 How many units you need to enter depends on the type of Access qualification you are taking or have achieved.

-If your qualification is the Access to HE Diploma (2009 onwards), it's compulsory to add at least one of the modules, and if possible please add all of them, if possible.
-If you achieved a Diploma before the introduction of the new specification in September 2015, you may have achieved more than 20 units, so please contact your chosen universities and colleges for guidance on how to send additional details to them directly
+If your qualification is the Access to HE Diploma (2009 onwards), it's compulsory to add at least one of the units – there's space for 20 units so please add all of them, if possible.
+If you achieved a Diploma before the introduction of the new specification in September 2015, you may have achieved more than 20 units, so please contact your chosen universities and colleges for guidance on how to send additional unit details to them directly.

-If you're adding one of the other Access courses, your chosen universities and colleges may still need details of your modules – either all of them or particular ones – so it's always best to check directly with the university or college.
+If you completed your Access qualification before 2009, your chosen universities and colleges may still need details of your units – either all of them or particular ones – so it's always best to check directly with the university or college.

-Please also enter the amount of credits allocated to each module under the heading 'Credit value'.
+Please also enter the amount of credits allocated to each unit under the heading 'Credit value'.

 If you've had any paid jobs – full-time or part-time – here's where you can enter details for up to five of them.
 Include company names, addresses, job descriptions and start/finish dates.